 Case 1 and 2 are covered, so we'll focus on those two cases, that are handled in the same way, so no distinction will be made in the documentation.

-Assuming you have your preexisting data set split into N masters, where N=1 if you have no preexisting sharding, the following steps are needed in order to migrate your data set to Valkey Cluster:
+Assuming you have your preexisting data set split into N primaries, where N=1 if you have no preexisting sharding, the following steps are needed in order to migrate your data set to Valkey Cluster:

-1. Stop your clients.
+- Stop your clients.
 No automatic live-migration to Valkey Cluster is currently possible.
 You may be able to do it orchestrating a live migration in the context of your application / environment.

-2. Generate an append only file for all of your N masters using the BGREWRITEAOF command, and waiting for the AOF file to be completely generated.
+- Generate an append only file for all of your N primaries using the

-3. Save your AOF files from aof-1 to aof-N somewhere.
+command, and waiting for the AOF file to be completely generated. - Save your AOF files from aof-1 to aof-N somewhere.
 At this point you can stop your old instances if you wish (this is useful since in non-virtualized deployments you often need to reuse the same computers).

-5. Stop all the cluster nodes, substitute their append only file with your pre-existing append only files, aof-1 for the first node, aof-2 for the second node, up to aof-N.
+- Stop all the cluster nodes, substitute their append only file with your pre-existing append only files, aof-1 for the first node, aof-2 for the second node, up to aof-N.

-6. Restart your Valkey Cluster nodes with the new AOF files.
+- Restart your Valkey Cluster nodes with the new AOF files.
 They'll complain that there are keys that should not be there according to their configuration.

-9. Restart your clients modified to use a Valkey Cluster aware client library.
+at the end to make sure your cluster is ok. - Restart your clients modified to use a Valkey Cluster aware client library.

-There is an alternative way to import data from external instances to a Valkey Cluster, which is to use the valkey-cli --cluster import command.
+There is an alternative way to import data from external instances to a Valkey

 The command moves all the keys of a running instance (deleting the keys from the source instance) to the specified pre-existing Valkey Cluster.